Basic Mental Ability Assessment

 - Judging (J) Perceiving (P) Attitude – ways of living in the world around us

-Personal Interest Profile assessment uses the RIASEC model of Dr. Holland to assess a candidates interest in doing certain work activities.
+The Occupational/Career Interest Profiler assessment uses the RIASEC model of Dr. Holland to assess a candidates interest in doing certain work activities.
 Missed in many pre-screening processes, interest goes directly to the motivation of a candidate to do the types of work activities likely to be found in a job.
 Working on the very simple principal that if you “like” doing the tasks on hand then you are likely to learn to do them well, be praised for your efforts and gain satisfaction from the work performed.
 The six domains measured are:

 The dimensions covered are: